pingcap/docs/tidb-cloud/integrate-tidbcloud-with-zapier.md

 Using the [TiDB Cloud app](https://zapier.com/apps/tidb-cloud/integrations) on Zapier enables you to:

-- Use TiDB, a MySQl-compatible HTAP database, for free.
+- Use TiDB, a MySQL-compatible HTAP database, for free.
 No need to build locally.
 - Make it easier to manage your TiDB Cloud.
 - Connect TiDB Cloud to 5000+ apps and automate your workflows.